phpbb/documentation/development/extensions/tutorial_key_concepts.rst

     }

-As you can see, it requires the ``$config``, ``$helper``, ``$template``, and ``$user`` objects (aka services).
-To have these services automatically resolved by dependency injection, The Acme Demo extension must define its controller class as a service in the following manner:
+As you can see, it requires the ``$config``, ``$helper``, ``$template``, and ``$user`` objects (a.k.a. services).
+To have these services automatically resolved by dependency injection, The Acme Demo extension must define its controller class as a service in its ``config/services.yml``:

 .. code-block:: yaml